 The Romero Scholarship for Excellence in Spoken Word

-The 2nd Romero Scholarship for Excellence in Spoken Word was awarded to Imani Lige-Crenshaw, a high school senior graduating from Sierra High School in Colorado Springs, CO, in 2019, for her creation of the poem, "Triple Threat," with themes pertaining to social justice; specifically prejudice directed towards anyone gay, black, and/or female.
-Lige-Crenshaw was awarded $500.
+The 3rd Romero Scholarship for Excellence in Spoken Word was awarded to Yuriko Chavez, a high school senior graduating from Edgewood High School in West Covina, CA in 2020, for her creation of the poem, "Mission First, Mission Always" with themes pertaining to social justice; specifically sexual harassment and assault.
+Chavez was awarded $500.

 Do you, or a high school senior you know, write poems about: